Head of a Faun

 Head of a Faun is a lost sculpture by Italian Renaissance master Michelangelo, dating from c.
 1489.
-His first known work of sculpture in marble, it was sculpted when he was 15 or 16 as a copy of an antique work with some minor alterations.
-According to Giorgio Vasari's biography of the artist, it was the creation of this work that secured the young Michelangelo the patronage of Lorenzo de' Medici.
+It is his earliest known work of sculpture in marble, sculpted when he was 15 or 16 as a copy of an antique work with some minor alterations.
+According to Giorgio Vasari's biography of Michelangelo, it was the creation of this work that secured the young Michelangelo the patronage of Lorenzo de' Medici.